alanm01/LightingScenarios/How to Set Up Lighting Scenario/SetupLightingScenario.md

 2. Click the + symbol next to the created Variant Set.

-3. Right click > Rename and rename the Variant to Day.
+3. Rename the Variant to Day.

 4. In the Properties tab, click the Actors+ -> DirectionalLight.